baroquon/reefpoints/source/posts/2017-10-19-animating-background-gradients-pwa.md

 None of these techniques matched our use case, however.
 We needed to transition _both_ colors in the gradient without any visible motion.
 We found a good solution using an **SVG mask.**

 We start by putting an actual SVG into the markup as the immediate child of the element that we want the gradient to cover.
-Let's look at that SVG & talk through the code it contains:
+Let's look at that SVG and talk through the code it contains:

 ```svg
 <svg class="bg-mask" viewBox="0 0 1 1" preserveAspectRatio="xMidYMid slice">